-In the unlikely event such as a plane crash, serious road traffic collision, explosion, chemical spill, etc, the EPG should keep in contact with the emergency services.
+- 13.1 In the unlikely event of emergencies such as a major fire at a property in the village, serious road traffic collision, or more unlikely events such as a plane crash, explosion, chemical spill, etc, the EPG should keep in contact with the emergency services.
 If the emergency services need assistance, they will contact the appropriate people using the contact details in this plan.

-It is key that the Parish Council and the EPG share any message with the community, encouraging them to:

-- GO IN Go indoors, close doors and windows and shut down ventilation systems if it is safe to do so.
-Unless there is an obvious risk to the property this will give residents good short-term protection against the vast majority of hazards. - STAY IN Stay indoors until more is known about the situation and the appropriate action that needs to be take to protect residents further.
+Members of the EPG may be able to assist with traffic management etc at the scene. - 13.2 A map showing the location of fire hydrants in the village is at Annex I. - 13.3 It is key that the Parish Council and the EPG share any message with the community, encouraging them to: - GO IN Go indoors, close doors and windows and shut down ventilation systems if it is safe to do so.
+Unless there is an obvious risk to the property this will give residents good shortterm protection against the vast majority of hazards. - STAY IN Stay indoors until more is known about the situation and the appropriate action that needs to be take to protect residents further.
 The action that should be taken will be different depending on the nature of an incident so care should be taken not to put ones self at more risk by not waiting for further instructions. - TUNE IN Tune in to local radio and television to find out more about what is happening.
 If there is a major emergency radio and TV companies will interrupt programming to give the public safety advice and information about the incident.

-BBC Wiltshire can be heard via:
+13.4 BBC Wiltshire can be heard via: